 Let us now discuss how the results vary when such a study is performed in different spherocity classes.
 In Fig.~\ref{fig6}, for (0-10)\% centrality we see that the values of $v_2$ is similar in both spherocity-integrated and low-$S_0$ events.
 For (40-50)\% and (60-70)\% centrality classes we see significantly higher $v_2$ in low-$S_0$ events compared to the spherocity-integrated events for all particles.
 For (40-50)\% centrality class, the baryon-meson separation in intermediate-$p_{\rm T}$ is more prominent in low-$S_0$ events compared to spherocity-integrated events.
 While studying the NCQ scaling and transverse kinetic energy scaling of the elliptic flow for different spherocity classes in Figs.~\ref{fig7} and~\ref{fig8}, it was found that the low-$S_0$ events show a larger deviation compared to spherocity-integrated events in all centrality classes.
-The deviation is highly significant, where one can draw a conclusion of violation in the NCQ scaling of elliptic flow at the LHC energies in AMPT model.
-This essentially indicates that using spherocity not only one can study the events with enhanced elliptic flow but also one can directly probe into the scaling properties of the elliptic flow.
-Thus, spherocity can separate out the events where the initial stage of the systems is dominated by the quark degrees of freedom from total events.
-Such an observation strengthens our previous publications using simulation from AMPT model~\cite{Mallick:2021rsd,Mallick:2021wop}, where it was argued that the transverse spherocity can be used as an event classifier in experimental analyses for heavy-ion collisions at RHIC and LHC.
+The deviation is highly significant, where one can draw a conclusion of violation in the NCQ scaling of elliptic flow at the LHC energies in the AMPT model.
+This essentially indicates that by using spherocity not only one can study the events with the enhanced elliptic flow but also one can directly probe into the scaling properties of the elliptic flow.